xvhjs2/tknstealer-v2/README.md

+fixes (26.03.21)
+- stealer crashing if ip grvbber doesn't work
+- billing info fixed

-oh dam this is doing too much for a token stealer
+oh damn this is doing too much for a token stealer